andras-varro/cloudflared/README.md

 cloudflared tunnel login
 ```

-- This will open a browser window asking you to log into Cloudflare.
+- This will open a browser window.
+(If a login window pops up, the workflow might not work.
+Log in, go back to the terminal, and restart try again.)

-- After logging in, it will show you a list of your domains.
+- It will show you a list of your domains.

 - Select something.org.